 image

-This is adherence to dramaturgy: music has its own development, climax, and resolution.
+This means respecting dramaturgy: music has its own development, climax and resolution.

-Despite the preparation, there is always room for improvisation.
-Because a DJ must observe the dance floor, the mood, and the reactions of the people.
-You need to be able to sense when a track "isn't working" and skillfully change it.
+Despite all the preparation, there is always room for improvisation.
+A DJ has to watch the crowd, sense the atmosphere and read people’s reactions.
+You need to feel when a track “isn’t landing” and know how to transition away from it smoothly.

 Bernard Nazarmukhamedov